What Do Electronics Engineering Technologist Do?

 The states with the most job growth for Electronics Engineering Technologist are Utah, Nevada, and Connecticut.
 Watch out if you plan on working in Vermont, West Virginia, or South Dakota.
 These states have the worst job growth for this type of profession.

-Electronics Engineering Technologist Salary
+Average Electronics Engineering Technologists Salary

-Electronics Engineering Technologists make between $36,120 and $98,720 a year.
+The salary for Electronics Engineering Technologists ranges between about $36,120 and $98,720 a year.

 Electronics Engineering Technologists who work in District of Columbia, Maryland, or Maine, make the highest salaries.